bibadao8/xcommerce/README.md

-# Trendora - E-commerce Clothing Website
+# Trendora - Ecommerce Clothing Website

 Trendora is a modern and responsive e-commerce web application designed to showcase and sell clothing items.
 The platform provides users with a seamless browsing experience and a clean, user-friendly interface.